There are so many wonderful rock garden ideas that will enable you to create a beautiful rockery – however big or small your garden.

-9. Introduce an element of water
+18. Introduce an element of water

 Creating a water feature or pond around a rockery brings something really special to the garden, encouraging wildlife and offering the opportunity to introduce new foliage.

 For planting, specialist water garden designer Anthony Archer-Wills advises considering elements of vertical garden ideas too: ‘Aim for large, bold climbers with strong foliage contrasts that look effective from a distance.

 'The key is always to mimic the natural arrangement of weathering seen in nature,’ says Thomas Freeth, of the Royal Botanic Gardens, Kew.

-10. Get the basics right
+19. Get the basics right

 Given the right setting and some creative thought, a rockery can become your garden’s most stunning feature.
 A free-draining site and sunny aspect is best for most alpine plants, so a south- or west-facing site that is well clear of overhanging trees is ideal.

 Use stone or a soft, porous rock, such as limestone or sandstone, as over time these rocks will weather into interesting shapes and resemble the sorts of rocky outcrops found in nature.